1anderson2jacob/reservations-backend/README.md

 ### Todo before 4/21
 - [ ] Add login credentials to adminbro and create user accounts for me, Steven, and whatshername
 - [ ] Put dropdown of available sites in adminbro 'add reservation' functionality instead of a textbox
+- [ ] Remove current date selector from adminbro for making reservations
-- [ ]* Add field for cash accepted for admin-made reservations
+- [ ] * Add field for cash accepted for admin-made reservations

 ### Todo general
 - [ ] Put limit on user reservations for 1 year out.